-McConnell blasts impeachment, will vote to acquit Trump
+Senate so far split neatly along party lines on impeachment

 The Senate is scheduled to vote on the two impeachment articles Wednesday afternoon.
 Trump is delivering his State of the Union address Tuesday night, a platform in which he appears before Nancy Pelosi, D-Calif., the powerful House speaker who orchestrated last year’s House impeachment drive.

-Trump is virtually certain to be acquitted, and no member of either party has indicated yet that they will break with their party colleagues.
-Republicans hold a 53-47 majority.
-A vote by two-thirds of the chamber would be necessary to convict Trump.

 Separately, Trump’s approval rating, which has generally languished in the mid- to low-40s, hit a new high of 49% in the latest Gallup polling, which was conducted as the Senate trial was drawing to a close.
-The poll found that 51% of the public views the Republican Party favorable, the first time GOP favorability has exceeded 50% since 2005.
+The poll found that 51% of the public views the Republican Party favorably, the first time the GOP’s number has exceeded 50% since 2005.